open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-02.md

   have been added!
 These are components that act as exporters and receivers, allowing you to route data through pipelines.
 Please see the component docs for more information.
-- Many bug fixes and enhancements.
+- Many bugfixes and enhancements.

 ##### [Go](/docs/instrumentation/go/)